What full-time and part-time options are available for JD students at McGeorge?

 Yes.
 In support of the application, applicants must submit two letters of recommendation directly to LSAC.
 We will accept a maximum of three letters.
 Applicants are encouraged to reach out to college professors and administrators who have had the opportunity to assess their academic aptitude to write letters on their behalf.
 Applicants who have been out of school for a considerable amount of time (five or more years) may submit letters of recommendation from employers, business colleagues, and mentors who can speak to the skills necessary to be a successful law student including, but not limited to, superior writing skills and critical thinking and analysis.

-What is the median LSAT and GPA for 2022's entering JD class?
+What was the median LSAT and GPA for 2023's entering JD class?

-If I apply now and take the LSAT in November, when can I expect to receive a decision?
+If I apply now and take the LSAT on a future date, when can I expect to receive a decision?

 Can I schedule an admissions interview at McGeorge?

 McGeorge does not offer interviews as part of the admissions process.
 However, we do offer prospective students and wait-listed students the opportunity to speak with an admissions counselor.
-To schedule a phone or in-person counseling appointment contact the admissions office at 916.739.7105 or email@example.com.
-Prospective applicants are also encouraged to attend one of our on campus information sessions and/or an on campus open house.
+To schedule a phone or in-person counseling appointment contact the admissions office at 916.739.7105 or firstname.lastname@example.org.
+Prospective applicants are also encouraged to attend one of our virtual or on-campus information sessions and/or an open house.

 Can I visit the campus?

 Absolutely!
 The best way to determine whether a law school is the right fit for you is to engage in the community.
 We encourage every prospective student to visit our beautiful 13-acre campus.
-Click here for information on visiting campus.
-Individual tours and class visits may also be arranged by calling the admissions office at 916.739.7105 or emailing firstname.lastname@example.org.
+More information on visiting campus.
+Individual tours and class visits may also be arranged by calling the admissions office at 916.739.7105 or emailing email@example.com.

 I don't live in the Sacramento area and can't make the trip.
 Can I meet an admissions representative in my city?

 Yes.
-Admissions representatives travel to a number of LSAC regional law school forums and colleges and universities nationwide.
+Admissions representatives travel to several LSAC regional law school forums and colleges and universities nationwide.
 Check out our recruitment calendar to see when McGeorge will be in a city near you.

 Can I speak with a currently enrolled student?